 Chinchillas being scared in the first few weeks of being home is just natural chinchilla behavior.

-As far as the rest of the details, let’s dive in.
+As far as the rest of the details on today’s topic, let’s dive right in.

 They are the hunted.

 When you first arrive home with your chinchilla, fear will be at its maximum.
 Your new pet is attempting to adapt to new smells, visuals and even the lighting.
 Not to mention your voice and how you choose to handle your chinchilla.